Wanted by investment banks: students not studying finance

 Whilst most investment banking internships are aimed at second year university students, some banks are targeting recruits at an even earlier age.

-Morgan Stanley has a school outreach initiative and a three day insight programme targeting 16 to 18 year old female students from diverse backgrounds called "Step in Step Up".
+Morgan Stanley has a school outreach initiative and a three day insight program targeting 16 to 18 year old female students from diverse backgrounds called "Step in Step Up".

 "I think categorically yes the culture has changed.
 The first plank is recruitment.
 Getting that right is key." said Rupert Jones, a managing director at Morgan Stanley.